 In a large bowl use a wooden spoon to combine the powdered milk, powdered sugar and borax.
 Stir until evenly blended.

 Add about ¾ of the rose or orange water and 10 drops of essential oil (The number of drops may vary depending on whether you are using an essential oil or a fragrance oil).
 You will probably need more than 10, think 20 – 30 drops, if you are using fragrance oil.

-Mix well adding the remainder of the rose or orange water as needed to create dough with the consistence of play dough or clay.
+Mix well adding the remainder of the rose or orange water as needed to create dough with the consistency of play dough or clay.
 Roll a teaspoon or less of the dough for your first bath bead.
 Place your bath bead on a sheet of waxed paper or aluminum foil.
 Continue until all the dough is gone.
-Allow to dry 24 hours and package.
+Allow to dry for 24 hours and then package.
 Voila, bath beads.

 Now go have fun and relax.